- RSHC Promotes 8 Attorneys to Partnership

-Named a Rising Star for each of the past two years, Ariel Wilson has made a name for herself in the legal world early in her career.
+Named a Rising Star for each of the past four years, Ariel Wilson has made a name for herself in the legal world early in her career.
 Her accolades follow her outside the courtroom, where clients turn to Ariel for her attention to detail, persuasive writing, winning oral arguments, and her unwavering and reassuring advocacy of their interests.

 Entrusted with substantive and complex roles and responsibilities early in her career, Ariel is a mentally strong, well-prepared, and respected rival in the courtroom.
 Analyzing cases with a detail-oriented and creative perspective, she understands that the best result for her clients requires being a fierce advocate both in and out of the courtroom.
 But above all, Ariel is personally invested in her clients.
 She is deeply devoted to them as people first and foremost, and works hard to achieve the outcome they desire.